What are Nootropics? How can you benefit from them?

-PQQ is naturally produced endogenously (in the body) and external (exogenous) forms of PQQ include: supplements, fermented soy, mushrooms, green tea and parsley.
+PQQ is naturally produced endogenously (in the body).
+External (exogenous) forms of PQQ include: supplements, fermented soy, mushrooms, green tea and parsley.

 Caffeine gets a bad rap, especially when abused or derived from mouldy coffee beans.
 In essence, caffeine is the original mainstream nootropic or psychoactive drug.
-It is renowned for boosting energy, increasing cortisol levels (when you need to wake up), improving alertness and cognition, as well as stimulating digestion and metabolism.
+It is renowned for boosting energy, increasing cortisol levels (what wakes you up), improving alertness and cognition, as well as stimulating digestion and metabolism.
 Caffeine can also improve strength, endurance and alertness.

-Caffeine is known to catalyse and upregulate the effect of other supplements, such as exogenous ketones, for example.
-Caffeine works very well when combined with adaptogens, Chaga and Cordyceps and soothing herbs, such as Reishi, as well as L-Theanine.
-This way you get the boost from the coffee and calming focus from the reishi or l-theanine.
-Try reishi with your next morning coffee and completely avoid the jitters!
+Caffeine is known to catalyse and upregulate the effect of other supplements, such as exogenous ketones.
+It works very well when combined with adaptogens like Chaga and Cordyceps, and soothing herbs, such as Reishi as well as L-Theanine.
+This way, you get the boost from the coffee and calming focus from the Reishi or L-Theanine.
+Try Reishi with your next morning coffee and completely avoid the jitters!

 Nicotine is another of the original natural nootropics, used all over the word for millennia.
 Nicotine is a psychoactive drug, from the same family as caffeine.
 If you care about optimising your health, we do not recommend that you smoke.

 Nicotine can refine your motor skills, help you pay attention, improve your memory, speed up your reaction time and suppress your appetite.